 - Patentable subject matter Section 9(1) still excludes naturally existing biologicals, which is not in compliance with the requirements of TRIPS.
-Article 27(3) of TRIPS provides clearly that members may exclude from patentability, plants and animals, other than microorganisms.
+Article 27(3) of TRIPS provides clearly that members may exclude from patentatiblity, plants and animals, other than microorganisms.
 Therefore, all kinds of microorganisms must be patentable under the Thai Patent Act to comply with TRIPS. - Compulsory licensing if the patented product is not produced in Thailand is still incorporated in Section 46.
-However, the Royal Thai Government will now recognize importation as working the patent. - Under Section 36(7), if the patentee permits or gives consent to the manufacture or sale of a product then importation is automatically allowed.
-This is inconsistent with Thailand's WTO obligations in that TRIPS Article 28 explicitly states that a patent shall confer on its owner the exclusive right to prevent third parties not having his consent from the acts of: making, offering for sale, selling, or importing.
-Nothing in TRIPS diminishes this right. - The current interpretation of the Thai Department of Intellectual Property of Section 36 bis of the 1992 law is directly opposite to the agreed intent of the law before the law was enacted.
-The focus is to prevent pending applications from having product claims inserted as was intended.
-This calls into question the sincerity of the RTG in providing Intellectual Property Protection.
+However, the Royal Thai Government will now recognize importation as working the patent. - Section 36(7) of the Patent Act allows importation of patented products if the patentee permits or gives consent to the manufacture or sale of the aforesaid product.
+This is inconsistent with Thailand's WTO obligations in that TRIPS